SelinaFischer/Project-1-Online-Retail-Transaction-Analysis/README.md

 1. Identify top-performing products globally and in the UK
 2. Understand monthly and daily sales trends across regions
 3. Segment customers for targeted marketing
-4. Detect pricing strategies and bulk buying behavior
+4. Detect pricing strategies and bulk buying behaviour
-5. Reduce reliance on non-physical (admin) revenue
-6. Communicate insights through an interactive dashboard for different stakeholders
+5. Communicate insights through an interactive dashboard for different stakeholders

 <br>